 - (a) High Risk transaction reports are used for identified risk/redflags in the process.
-The details of such is captured in the Supply Chain Map and Risk Control Plan. - (b) The Risk Control Plan is shared by the Compliance Team and used as point of reference during shipment intake. - (c) The mitigation steps are recorded int the Risk Control Plan and is communicated to client. - (d) Shipments are sealed and separated if a red flag has been identified. - (e) Each shipment in are segregated and sealed and is not sent for further processing if a redflag has been identified. - (f) As part of the KYC Requirements the clients must undertake that they received, review and will comply with the provisions of AEG Policy and DMCC Rules.
-In the mitigating measures as per Risk Control Plan, clear expectations and communications are set out and discussed in order to mitigate risks. - (a) The Risk Control Plan captures and records the indicative mitigation measure of approach in the identified risk which should be as per the following as recommeded by thr guidance: - (i) building and/or exercising leverage over the participants in the supply chain who can most effectively mitigate the risks: - (ii) temporarily suspending trading activities with a specific supplier where a Red Flag has been identified; and
+The details of such is captured in the Supply Chain Map and Risk Control Plan. - (b) The Risk Control Plan is shared by the Compliance Team and used as point of reference during shipment intake. - (c) The mitigation steps are recorded int the Risk Control Plan and is communicated to client. - (d) Shipments are sealed and separated if a red flag has been identified. - (e) Each shipment in are segregated and sealed and is not sent for further processing if a redflag has been identified. (f) As part of the KYC Requirements the clients must undertake that they received, review and will comply with the provisions of AEG Policy and DMCC Rules.
+In the mitigating measures as per Risk Control Plan, clear expectations and communications are set out and discussed in order to mitigate risks. - (g) The Risk Control Plan captures and records the indicative mitigation measure of approach in the identified risk which should be as per the following as recommeded by thr guidance: - (i) building and/or exercising leverage over the participants in the supply chain who can most effectively mitigate the risks; - (ii) temporarily suspending trading activities with a specific supplier where a Red Flag has been identified; and - (iii) disengaging with a specific supplier who fails to comply with the mitigating controls, and/or disengaging if such controls are not feasible and/or unacceptable in light of the cost-benefit analysis and the capabilities of the Accredited Member conducting the due diligence.